-WPD East Midlands is a monopoly regulated by the Gas and Electricity Markets Authority (known as "Ofgem").
+WPD East Midlands is a monopoly regulated by Ofgem.
 The regulatory framework is based on a recently updated approach for sustainable network regulation, known as the "RIIO" model where Revenues=Incentives+Innovation+Outputs.
 From 1 April 2015 Ofgem set an eight year electricity price control review, known as ED1.
 Under the RIIO model there is a much greater emphasis on companies playing a full role in developing a more sustainable energy sector and delivering value for money network services for customers.
-A key feature of the RIIO model is that the setting of outputs that network companies are expected to deliver is much more extensive with the outputs embedded within an overall Business Plan which acts as a "contract" between the distribution network companies and their customers.
+A key feature of the RIIO model is that the setting of outputs that network companies are expected to deliver will be much more extensive with the outputs embedded within an overall Business Plan which acts as a "contract" between the distribution network companies and their customers.
 For ED1 Ofgem set WPD's allowance for the cost of equity at 6.4 per cent, which contributes to a weighted average cost of capital ("WACC") allowance of 3.9 per cent for 2015/16.